 The event attracted a large number of visitors.
 Screenshot

-The Geelong Botanic Gardens are expected to be open 24 hours a day until November 12.
-The Geelong Botanic Gardens will also be live-streaming the blooming process for those who cannot make it in person.
+Geelong Botanic Gardens is expected to be open 24 hours a day until November 12.
+Geelong Botanic Gardens will also be live-streaming the blooming process for those unable to visit in person.

-“The Titan Arum is the world’s largest endangered corpse flower and its conservation is important as wild populations are declining,” Geelong Botanic Gardens said.
+“The Titan Arum is the world’s largest endangered corpse flower and its conservation is important as wild populations are declining,” said a representative of Geelong Botanic Gardens.

 'Giant' bougainvillea trellis in full bloom, covering 4 floors, attracting tourists to check-in CHINA - The brilliant flower seasons in many localities across China attract many tourists to visit and take photos.